RSV Symptoms, Risks, and Helpful Prevention Tips for Families

 Back to Articles

-Learn about the highly contagious disease and its symptoms to protect your family.
+Learn about this highly contagious disease and its symptoms to protect your family.

-Dr. John O’Reilly, Chief of General Pediatrics at Baystate Children’s Hospital shares some helpful tips and gives insight into the virus.
+Dr. Catherine R. Murphy, Pediatric Infectious Diseases Attending at Baystate Children’s Hospital shares some helpful tips and gives insight into the virus.

 It can be hard to tell whether you have COVID, the common cold, the flu, or RSV.
 You may only know for sure if you’re tested by a doctor.